mapbox/mapbox-directions-swift/CommandLineTool.md

 To run the `MapboxDirectionsCLI` within Xcode, select the `MapboxDirectionsCLI` target and edit the scheme to include arguments passed at launch.

+## Configuration

+A [Mapbox access token](https://account.mapbox.com/access-tokens/) is required for some operations.
+Set the `MAPBOX_ACCESS_TOKEN` environment variable to your access token.

 ## Usage and Recipes

 `mapbox-directions-swift` is a useful tool for mobile quality assurance.
 This tool can be used to verify a response to ensure proper Directions API integration, get a [GPX](https://wikipedia.org/wiki/GPS_Exchange_Format) trace that can be used in the Xcode Simulator, and convert a Directions API request to an Options object.